 The Shelden trails run through the serene, historic western segment of the park and host several different user groups that sometimes conflict: mountain and fat tire bikers, hikers with and without pets, and cross country skiers.
 The Trolley Trails near the park entrance support these uses, offering a Skills Course with obstacles for mountain bikers and trails open to mountain and fat tire biking and hiking.
 All users of these trails would like to see dedicated trails expanded and protected from conflicted areas.
 In addition, the Shelden Trails are located in a designated biodiversity area, necessitating sensitivity when considering land use changes.
-The Clinton River Area Mountain Bike Association (CRAMBA) dedicates volunteer hours to maintaining these trails and will be consulted in the potential reorganization of trails open to mountain biking.
+The Clinton River Area Mountain Bike Association, a chapter of the International Mountain Bicycling Association (CRAMBA-IMBA) dedicates volunteer hours to maintaining these trails and will be consulted in the potential reorganization of trails open to mountain biking.